thackmann/MicroMetabolismDatabase/README.md

 # MicroMetabolism Database

 A database showing the incredible diversity of microbial metabolism.
-Go <a href="https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/">here</a> to see a working prototype.
+Click below to see a working prototype.

 [![MicroMetabolism](https://github.com/thackmann/MicroMetabolismDatabase/blob/main/logo.svg)](https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/)

+---
 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].